basham/swit-workshop-a11y/slides.md

 ## Other details

-- Users tend to only use one screen reader per device.
+- Users tend to only use one screen reader per&nbsp;device.
 - All may behave differently (that's okay).
 - Some are expensive (JAWS is $1,000 per license).